Skip to main content

 (i) where it consists of palletized or solid piled storage, or

-(2) Where a building is designed for the storage of flammable liquids or combustible liquids, there is no limit on the total quantity of storage per fire compartment provided
+(2) Where a building or part of building is designed for the storage of flammable liquids or combustible liquids, there is no limit on the total quantity of storage per fire compartment provided the building or part of building is separated from adjacent buildings or parts of buildings by

-(ii) spatial separation in conformance with the Building Code, and
+(b) spatial separation in conformance with the Building Code.

-(b) in protected rack storage, the quantities in each individual storage area do not exceed those specified in Table 4.2.7.B.
+(3) The quantities in each individual storage area shall not exceed the quantities specified in

 where

-qIA, IB or IC = the actual quantity of Class IA, IB or IC liquid present in a rack, solid pile or on pallets,
+qIA, IB or IC = actual quantity of Class IA, IB or IC liquids present in a rack or solid pile, in litres,

-qII = the actual quantity of Class II liquid present in a rack, solid pile or on pallets,
+qII = actual quantity of Class II liquids present in a rack or solid pile, in litres,

-qIIIA = the actual quantity of Class IIIA liquid present in a rack, solid pile or on pallets,
+qIIIA = actual quantity of Class IIIA liquids present in a rack or solid pile, in litres,

 Indoor Container Storage (Palletized or Solid Piled Storage and Unprotected Rack Storage)